flokinagee/terraform-multi-account-parallel-deployment/README.md

 ### if you want perform individual resource creation, go the account directory and run terragrunt init/plan/apply/destrouy

-NagarajansMBP2:terraform-ParallelResoruce-deploy mahaakutty$ cd Organization/core/Automation/nonprod-automation
+NagarajansMBP2:terraform-ParallelResoruce-deploy nagarajan$ cd Organization/core/Automation/nonprod-automation
-NagarajansMBP2:nonprod-automation mahaakutty$ terragrunt plan
+NagarajansMBP2:nonprod-automation nagarajan$ terragrunt plan

 This  will load the terragrunt.hcl file in the local directory and get the file from central location and create it